Room to Exist

 Why Chatbots Change the Math

 The keyword bottleneck persists partly because search boxes train users to compress their intent into two or three words.
 Chatbots undo that compression.
 When the input is a paragraph instead of a phrase, the embedding carries enough signal to match the right shop.
-The bottleneck dissolves because the queries are finally as specific as the expertise.

 Why the Space Stays Open